daihan054/Behavioral-Interview/README.md

 2. What did you learn from this mistakes/failure
 3. What was the recovery/success?

 (S) In second year of my graduation, I had a team of 4 people to complete our semester project.
 (T) We planned to make a management type project.
 We had only two weeks at our hand.
 I took the responsibility to implement the backend.
 Others also took their interested part.
 (A) I was confident about my task.
 But after that I got two assignments to complete whose deadline were before the project submit date.
-I tried my best to complete all of them according to priorities.
-I could complete the assignments but could realised that I might fail to complete my part.
+I tried my best to complete them according to deadlines.
+I had completed the assignments but realised that I might fail to complete my part.
 And that's it.
 I couldn't complete it.
 (R) Although we were marked well enough for designing, documentations, presentation, but I felt like I let everyone down.

 Learnings -
-1.
+After that, I knew that I needed to manage my time better.
+I needed to inform that status to my teammates.
+Then I started using project management software like checklist and priority list.
+After That semester, I had a similar group project, and I gave myself several weeks to complete my part.
+When I delivered everything a week early, my team was thrilled.
+1. Inform your teammates/manager about your status
+2. Ask them for help when you are stuck or think that it might not be possible to meet the deadline
+3. Try to utilize time making a priority list

 # Company Specific Questions